MagarAbinash/VueTodo/README.md

 ## Some of my changes
 Everything is available from the beginning.
 The only changes are I changed the App.vue sorce to my own made App.Vue in Todo App that consists of the folders like assets and components.
 I did this so that I can create different project in the same vue pacakge using different folder.

+## Running json-server only
-npx json-server --watch src/routerapp/assets/db.json npm run serve
+npx json-server --watch src/routerapp/assets/db.json

+## Running Json-Server with vue cli together
-use npm run start to run both json-server and vue
+use npm run start